cpjolicoeur/bb-ruby/README.markdown

 It will convert strings with BBCode markup to their HTML equivalent.

-This version includes additional features added by [Fernando Blat](http://github.com/ferblape/bb-ruby) for supporting the [BBCode version of PhpBB forums](http://www.phpbb.com/community/faq.php?mode=bbcode) and for adding tag IDs inside each tag:
+The latest version includes additional features added by [Fernando Blat](http://github.com/ferblape/bb-ruby) for supporting the [BBCode version of PhpBB forums](http://www.phpbb.com/community/faq.php?mode=bbcode) and for adding tag IDs inside each tag:

 `[b:2131ds]some text[/b:2131ds]`